The Best New Sandwiches In NYC

 photo credit: Nikko Duren

 Few dishes are as versatile as a sandwich, and if done right, this handheld classic has been known to pump serotonin directly into our bread-and-meat-loving brains.
-And with more restaurants opening (and reopening) for spring, we’ve been seeing tons of exciting, new sandwiches in the city - giving you ample opportunity to introduce a new torta, meatball parm, or chicken katsu sandwich to your lunch routine.
-Here are 7 of our favorite new sandwiches in NYC.
+And with more restaurants opening (and reopening), we’ve been seeing tons of exciting, new sandwiches in the city - giving you ample opportunity to introduce a new torta, meatball parm, or baked lamb bun to your lunch routine.
+Here are 9 of our favorite new sandwiches in NYC.

 Once ubiquitous on the Lower East Side (and in subsequent Eastern European Jewish communities around the city), the bialy is now a disappearing breed of bread.
 Which is partly why we were so thrilled to see this baked, onion-topped sourdough puff included in one of Mel’s sandwiches recently.
 Their version is cut in half and loaded with smoked trout spread, pickled onions, radish, and dill sprigs.
 The bialy’s chewy near-burnt bottom and soft, caramelized onion top makes the whole thing taste like you’re eating French onion soup with a couple of trout buddies - and the tiny pinch of sea salt flakes take it over the edge.
 We’d happily eat this bialy sandwich once a week.